KieniL/kerberos_slackware/README.md

 You can see the entropy with this command: cat /proc/sys/kernel/random/entropy_avail

-It also generates a test principals (Test:Test1234567)
+It also generates a test principals (Lukas:Test1234567) --> set in inventory
 ## Obtain a ticket from client

 Have this installed: